AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 1. On the [Configurations](#access-configuration-options-content-hub) user interface, click **[!UICONTROL Renditions]**.

-1. **[!UICONTROL Enable availability of static renditions]** toggle to make all static renditions visible on Content Hub.
+1. Enable or disable the **[!UICONTROL Enable availability of static renditions]** toggle to make all static renditions visible on Content Hub.

 1. Enable or disable **[!UICONTROL Allow users to download original assets]** toggle to control the availability to download original assets.

    ![Configure renditions on Content Hub](assets/config-renditions.png)

-Furthermore, you can view the renditions of [single](/help/assets/download-assets-content-hub.md#download-single-asset) or [multiple](/help/assets/download-assets-content-hub.md#download-multiple-assets) assets on Content Hub.
+For information on how to view and download static renditions in Content Hub, see [download assets in Content Hub](/help/assets/download-assets-content-hub.md).

 ### Custom Links {#configure-custom-links-content-hub}